 Last August it was claimed that a Russian cyber gang known as'Evil Corp'was behind the outage, allegedly carrying out a ransomware attack that wreaked havoc on Garmin's services.

-The hackers allegedly demanded a ransom of $ 10 million, although from the brand at all times they denied it.
+The hackers allegedly demanded a ransom of $ 10 million dollars, although from the brand at all times they denied it.

 We will have to wait for the official statement of the brand